Linux-statt-Windows/BOLT/README.md

 - Restricted to one group
 - Run in background
 - Call modules in intervals
+- Run as systemd service

 Install
 -------

-- Copy conf/bolt to /etc/bolt
+- Clone this git to your home folder
-- Set up your config(`/etc/bolt`) correctly!
+- Run the `install.sh`
-- Run bolt with sudo(write to save-file in /var/lib/bolt/)
+- Run bolt with sudo(write to save-file in /var/lib/bolt/) or as a systemd service

 *Requierments: `python-requests(python 3)`*
 *Disclaimer: the modules have to stay in their folder with their relative paths to BOLT*